SummaryRead the full fact sheet

 Eating soy foods as part of your normal diet is generally more beneficial than harmful.

 Studies have also shown the use of soy infant formula in healthy, full-term babies does not appear to be harmful.
-However, infant soy formula may be harmful to premature babies and is best avoided.
+However, infant soy formula may be harmful to and is best avoided.
 Check with your maternal and child health nurse or doctor.

 Genetically modified soy products